Bilchuck/my-react/README.md

-# my-ramda
+# my-react
-Ramda like library
+React like library